eden-benayoun/eden-benayoun.github.io/README.md

 # Download

-you can also downloas the file [here](https://github.com/eden-benayoun/my-cv/archive/refs/heads/main.zip) and open the html file with your prefered web browser.
+you can also download the file [here](https://github.com/eden-benayoun/my-cv/archive/refs/heads/main.zip) and open the html file with your prefered web browser.